 The Athletic Training Program requires a separate, competitive admissions process in order for students to major in Athletic Training.
 The courses are very structured and students are required to complete pre-requisite courses before they are admitted to the program.
 Once a student is admitted to the AT Program, he/she must make a C or higher in every ATH, ATHL, and PED course in order to move on to the next semester.
 The Degree Pathway outlines the sequence of courses a student must complete.
 The checklist provides students with a quick reference for both General Education courses and upper level athletic training coures.

 The UNC Pembroke AT Program hosted its first ACES Preparatory Workshop on campus January 16-18, 2015.
-We plan to host the workshop again next fall and will post updated information once we have the dates finalized.
+We plan to host the workshop again in January 2016 and will post updated information once we have the dates finalized.

 The Athletic Training Program (ATP) is accredited by the Commission on Accreditation of Athletic Training Education.
 In order to sit for the Board of Certification (BOC) exam, students must graduate from a CAATE-accredited Athletic Training Education Program.
 Once a student passes the BOC exam and graduates from the CAATE-accredited ATP, he/she will hold the credential of certified athletic trainer (AT).
 The ATP providews the educational clinical foundation to prepare students to successfully challenge the BOC exam; however, successful completion of the program does not guarantee that a student will pass the BOC exam.
 The program provides students with the knowledge and skills necessary to work with all aspects of injury, illness, and performance associated with physically active populations.